kumahq/kuma-website/app/_src/networking/hostnamegenerator.md

 ### Synced MeshService from Kubernetes zone

 The following policies are automatically created on a global control plane and synced to all zones.

+The first creates a hostname for each `MeshService` synced from another Kubernetes zone.
+For example, `MeshService` of name `redis` and namespace `redis-system` from zone `east` would obtain `redis.redis-system.svc.east.mesh.local`

 {% policy_yaml synced-kube-mesh-service %}
 ```yaml
 type: HostnameGenerator